GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 	1. Delete orientation labels: fslorient -deleteorient T2tmp.nii
 	2. Reorient & rescale voxel size of the template: SPM does a good job!
 	3. Re-assign the labels: fslorient -setsformcode 1 T2tmp.nii
-Do the same for all files in your template folder (Ref: [SPM reorientation, see the 1st 2 mins](https://www.youtube.com/watch?v=J_aXCBKRc1k&t=371s)).
+Do the same for all files in your template folder (see the 1st 2 mins of the [SPM reorientation tutorial](https://www.youtube.com/watch?v=J_aXCBKRc1k&t=371s)).
 You might also need to crop the template files to better fit the field of view (FOV) of your EPI scans.
 The matlab function nii_clip.m in the NIfTI toolbox does a good job on this.
-Two templates are included, the SIGMA_Wistar rat brain template, and a modified Allen Brain Institute Mouse template.
-The Allen mouse template was modified to better fit mouse datasample provided.
-If you have a different FOV in your scan, please create your own study-specifc template.
+Two templates are provided, the SIGMA_Wistar rat brain template (Barrière et al., 2019), and a modified Allen Brain Institute Mouse template.
+The Allen mouse template (Lein et al., 2006) was modified to better fit mouse data sample provided.
+The voxel size for the provided template is 2mm for mouse and 3mm for rat.
+If you have a different FOV in your scan, please create your own study-specific template.

 <a name="section-3-2"></a>
 ### 3.2 Topup Parameters (./lib/topup/)